Analysis | A.J. Hinch is back in MLB as the Tigers’ new manager. He brings with him some massive baggage.

 Since then, he has stayed largely out of public view, save for an interview on MLB Network in February in which he expressed contrition (“I wish I could’ve done better,” he said) and acknowledged that questions about the legitimacy of the Astros’ title are “fair.”

 By the same token, questions about the propriety of Hinch — and Cora, for that matter — returning to the dugout so soon are also fair.
-The Tigers’ brain trust surely asked those questions of themselves and weighed the potential repercussions from their players, some of whom undoubtedly are still stinging from games lost to the Astros in 2017, and fans.
+The Tigers surely asked those questions and weighed the potential repercussions from their fans and players, some of whom undoubtedly are still stinging from games lost to the Astros in 2017.

 In the end, however, what matters most is winning.
 And because Hinch gives the Tigers the best chance to do that, the job, for better or worse, is his.